mal-wood/DBC-phase-2-notes/jumble_o_shiz.md

 back to the browser so that they *persist* throughout a user's experience.

 SESSIONS are stored on the server and their ID is passed in a cookie.
 Sessions are more secure than cookies because the data they contain cannot be viewed or edited by the client.
-They can store much more than cookies and dave bandwidth - since only the ID is passed from the client (not all of the bits of info like in a cookie).
+They can store much more than cookies and save bandwidth - since only the ID is passed from the client (not all of the bits of info like in a cookie).

 Best example that I found on Stack Overflow to describe this relationship: